Maple Baked Salmon with Chopped Almonds

 Place the four salmon fillets in pan leaving ½ inch (1 cm) between pieces.

-Chop the almonds by hand or use a hand held blender (it only takes a few seconds with a hand held blender).
+Chop the almonds by hand or use a hand held blender (it only takes a few seconds to pulse with a hand held blender).
 Distribute the chopped almonds evenly on top of the fillets.

-Serve the fish with brown rice and a green salad or vegetables.
+Serve with brown rice and a green salad or vegetables.